Air travel on a budget

 Plan ahead for very cheap flights

-Planning ahead is the first rule of cheap travel. if you do some research you will be in a good position to evaluate between offers that at face value may look very similar.
+Planning ahead is the first rule of scoring very very cheap airline tickets.
+If you do some just some basic research you will be in a good position to evaluate between offers that at face value may look very similar.

 Flying from alternative airports